Land Use, The Forgotten Climate Solution: Help Advocate for Friends of Clark County’s Climate Change Priorities

 Photo from the Columbian

-Here are FOCC’s highest priorities in the air pollution survey, and why they should be yours as well:
+Here are FOCC’s highest priorities on air pollution, and why they should be yours as well:

 1) Reduce sprawl and build dense, transit-oriented development.
 To bring down transportation emissions (the category contributing the most GHGs), the highest priority solution should be for key services, jobs, and amenities to be close to where people live, shortening the distance people need to travel to meet their needs.